-Alfred Thomas Cross was born in Moreton in 1899, one of 12 children born to Adelaide (nee Higgins) and William Cross, an agricultural worker.
+Alfred Thomas Cross was born in Moreton in 1899, one of twelve children born to William and Adelaide Cross (nee Higgins), an agricultural worker.

-He is remembered on the war memorials in Thame and Moreton, and also the memorial boards for St Mary’s, All Saints and Moreton chapel.
+70422 Private Alfred Thomas Cross, Devonshire Regiment, is buried in Vailly British Cemetery, Aisne, France He is remembered on the war memorials in both Thame and Moreton and also the memorials boards for St Mary’s and All Saints churches and Moreton chapel.

 The Thame Remembers Cross was delivered to Vailly British Cemetery, Aisne, France on 27th June 2018 by Ann Dite